 Is there any ongoing research on sarcomatoid mesothelioma?

-Yes, researchers are working on novel ways to treat sarcomatoid mesothelioma.
-Some patients have found success with new immunotherapy drugs in clinical trials.
-You may be eligible to join a clinical trial and receive the latest medication that targets sarcomatoid cells.
-Ask your mesothelioma specialist which treatments are right for you.
+Researchers are working on new treatments for sarcomatoid mesothelioma.
+Some patients have had success with new immunotherapy drugs in trials.
+You might qualify for a trial and receive the latest treatment for sarcomatoid cells.
+So ask your mesothelioma specialist about the best options for you.

 Your web browser is no longer supported by Microsoft.
 Update your browser for more security, speed and compatibility.